History of Kenley Jansen in Timeline

 On August 22, 2018, Kenley Jansen's son, Kyrian Jeremiah Jansen, was born.

-In 2018, Jansen was chosen for his third straight All-Star Game after a strong performance in May, June, and July.
+In 2018, Kenley Jansen was chosen for his third straight all-star game after turning around his performance in May, June, and July.

 June 15, 2019: Debuted Intentional Balk

-On June 15, 2019, Jansen debuted the intentional balk in a game against the Chicago Cubs.
-This strategy was designed to prevent runners on second base from stealing signs.
+On June 15, 2019, Kenley Jansen debuted the intentional balk in a game against the Chicago Cubs.
+This strategy, developed with bench coach Bob Geren, involves balking a runner from second to third base with two outs to prevent sign stealing.

-In the 2019 NLDS, Jansen pitched to five batters and did not allow any of them to reach base, contributing to his team's performance.
+During the 2019 NLDS, Kenley Jansen faced five batters and did not allow any of them to reach base.

 On July 12, 2020, Kenley Jansen reported to summer training camp for the first time after recovering from COVID-19.

-In 2020, Kenley Jansen dealt with a COVID-19 infection affecting his conditioning, pitched 24.1 innings over 27 games with a 3-1 record, a 3.33 ERA, and 11 saves, leading the National League with 24 games finished.
-He secured a save in the Wild Card Series and pitched in the NLDS and NLCS.
-In Game 4 of the 2020 World Series, Jansen blew his fourth career World Series save, setting a new World Series record.
+In 2020, Kenley Jansen's season was impacted by a COVID-19 infection, affecting his conditioning.
+Despite this, he pitched 24.1 innings over 27 games, achieving a 3–1 record with a 3.33 ERA and 11 saves, ranking third in the National League.
+He also led the league with 24 games finished.
+In the postseason, he had mixed results, including blowing a save in Game 4 of the 2020 World Series against the Tampa Bay Rays, setting a new World Series record.

 September 12, 2021: Birth of Daughter

-On August 25, 2021, Kenley Jansen recorded his 1,000th strikeout in MLB history against Austin Nola.
-He finished the 2021 season with 38 saves, a 2.22 ERA, and 86 strikeouts in 69 innings.
-In the National League Wild Card Game, he earned the win with a scoreless ninth inning.
-He also pitched in the 2021 NLDS and NLCS, recording a save in Game 3 of the NLCS.
+In 2021, Kenley Jansen achieved his 1,000th strikeout, finishing the season with 38 saves, a 2.22 ERA, and 86 strikeouts in 69 innings.
+During the postseason, in the National League Wild Card Game against the St. Louis Cardinals, he secured a win with a scoreless ninth inning, and he also pitched in five of the six games in the 2021 NLCS against the Atlanta Braves, recording a save in Game 3.

 March 18, 2022: Signs with the Atlanta Braves

-On March 18, 2022, Kenley Jansen signed a one-year, $16 million contract with the Atlanta Braves.
+On March 18, 2022, Kenley Jansen signed a one-year contract worth $16 million with the Atlanta Braves.

 December 13, 2022: Signs with the Boston Red Sox